sailfishos/docs.sailfishos.org/Develop/Collaborate/Contribution_Example/README.md

 This document describes contribution example how to contribute the code:

 For this example, we will consider a hypothetical bug which affects the Sailfish Browser.
-A community member discovers that for some content-aggregator sites, a wrong User Agent string seems to be used when fetching content.
+A community member discovers that for some content-aggregator sites, a wrong User Agent string seems to be used when fetching the content.
 These are the steps that should be taken in contributing a fix:

 1\) File a new issue using the [example issue template](/Develop/Collaborate/Issue_Report_Example/) to <https://github.com/sailfishos/sailfish-browser/issues>.